tldr-pages/tldr/pages/common/socat.md

 > Multipurpose relay (SOcket CAT).

-- Listen to a port, wait for an incoming connect and transfer data to STDIO:
+- Listen to a port, wait for an incoming connection and transfer data to STDIO:

 `socat - TCP-LISTEN:8080,fork`